epwalsh/pomo.nvim/README.md

 ### Commands

 - `:TimerStart TIMELIMIT [NAME]` to start a new timer.

+  The time limit can be specified in hours, minutes, seconds, or a combination of those, and *shouldn't include any spaces*.
+For example:

-For example, `:TimerStart 25m Work` to start a timer for 25 minutes called "Work".
-Currently the time limit can only be specified in hours, minutes, or seconds, such as `10m` for "10 minutes" or `10s` for "10 seconds".
+  - `:TimerStart 25m Work` to start a timer for 25 minutes called "Work".
+  - `:TimerStart 10s` to start a timer for 10 seconds.
+  - `:TimerStart 1h30m` to start a timer for an hour and a half.

+  pomo.nvim will recognize multiple forms of the time units, such as "m", "min", "minute", or "minutes" for minutes.

 - `:TimerStop [TIMERID]` to stop a running timer, e.g. `:TimerStop 1`.
 If no ID is given, the latest timer is stopped.

 ## Setup